-History of Maynooth ET
+History of Maynooth Educate Together N.S.

 Our school is culturally diverse, with up on 30 nationalities represented in our current enrolment.
 Our school teaches the primary school curriculum of the Department of Education and Skills and the ethical education curriculum ‘Learn Together’ is taught in place of religious instruction.
 The curriculum allows children to explore different worldviews and beliefs, considering ethical dilemmas and the process of ethical decision making.
 Children develop the skills of critical thinking, discussion and debate.

 In 2018, the school celebrated ten years in existence and expanded our available places by opening a second stream for all classes and in 2019 we moved into our permanent school building.
 By September 2020 we will provide primary school education for close to 300 students.